 - What brush head does it come with and what alternative ones can be used?

-- With the brush you get a standard sized brush head.
-This has been designed for children, with a rubber backed shaft and soft bristles.
-Sold separately is too a compact version of the head suitable for younger children.
+- With the brush you get a standard and compact sized brush head.
+These have been designed for children.
+These are the suggested heads to use and can be purchased separately as replacement for the brush handle.
 Sonicare adult brush heads, designed for adults do too fit on and could be used on this handle.

 - Does the Sonicare for kids connected have a pressure sensor?